Filters determine which rows appear in the dataview table. You can only filter by fields that have been added as a column:

 - Resource: resource type is ‘human’.

-For each object in your scope, the filter checks whether the content of the field satisfies the condition.
-The object only appears if that is the case.
+For each element in your scope, the filter checks whether the content of the field satisfies the condition.
+The element only appears if that is the case.

 Set up a filter from left to right: